digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

 With the ApiKey scheme the authentication is done through use of the apikey header:

     ApiKey yyy
 where yyy is the api key.
+It is possible to override the default header name by setting an other value in the **ApiKeyHeaderName** property of the service settings.

 To use the ApiKey scheme set the **AuthScheme** property of the **ServiceSettings** object to the value "ApiKey".